 We offer a HappyZense guarantee on live plant shipments.
 To qualify for the guarantee:

 - Qualify for free shipping (orders $35+) or select Priority Mail service when placing your order.

 - Contact us within 48 hours if you have any concerns about health or excess damage to the plant.
 Pictures must be included.

-Please rest assured that many customers select First Class Mail, confident the plants will arrive safe.
-This is due to the way we wrap each plant individually and include extra paper in the box for padding and insulation.
+Please rest assured that many customers select First Class Mail with the confidence that the plants will arrive safe.
+This is due to the way we wrap each plant individually and also include extra paper in the box for padding and insulation.